2021 Main Street Small Business Tax Credit II Assembly Bill (AB) 150

 - Is not paid as an independent contractor.

 How to claim

-- File your income tax return timely.
+- File your original or amended income tax return.

 - Include your Main Street Small Business Tax Credit (FTB 3866) form, to claim the credit.

 - Provide the confirmation number (received from CDTFA on your Tentative Credit Reservation) when claiming the credit.

 - Use credit code 241 when claiming the credit.

 - Review the Specific Line Instructions (page 2) for form FTB 3866, for more information.

 - Unused credits may be carried over for 5 years or until exhausted.

 All employees of the trades or businesses that are treated as related under Section 267, 318, or 707 of the Internal Revenue Code shall be treated as employed by a single qualified small business employer.